 The New Hampshire-based Cornerstone Action (not affiliated with Cornerstone Christian Academy, a K-8 school in Ossipee) bills itself on its website as a “non-partisan non-profit dedicated to New Hampshire where God is honored, religious freedom flourishes, families thrive and life is cherished.”

-Christopher Jay, who previously was Cornerstone’s attorney and now works for the Massachusetts Family Institute, said: “I work in coordination with Cornerstone; I filed the request with the library both for myself and in conjunction with Cornerstone (I knew they’d be filing one, too; no reason to file two).”
+Christopher Jay, who previously was Cornerstone’s attorney and for the Massachusetts Family Institute, said: “I work in coordination with Cornerstone; I filed the request with the library both for myself and in conjunction with Cornerstone (I knew they’d be filing one, too; no reason to file two).”

 Jay said he has “seen this Drag Library hour phenomenon moving up from Massachusetts — it originates from a San Francisco-based organization that lobbies libraries and librarians to hold these events.